AntoPorter/antoporter.github.io/docs/endpoint/intune/quickwins-autopilotv2.md

 Windows Autopilot offers several deployment scenarios, including **User-Driven**, **Self-Deploying**, and others such as **Pre-provisioned** and **Windows Autopilot Reset**.
 Selecting the right scenario depends on the purpose and use case of the deployment.
 Without going into too much detail, I want to mainly dive into an overview of what I believe are the core scenarios, with a detailed comparison of **User-Driven** and **Self-Deploying** modes.

+For a list of all Scenarios: [Click Here](https://learn.microsoft.com/en-us/autopilot/tutorial/autopilot-scenarios#which-autopilot-scenario-to-use)

-### Pros and Cons of User-Driven and Self-Deploying Modes
+### Pros and Cons of User-Driven vs Self-Deploying

 #### User-Driven Mode